The information in this section is for the academic year 2023/2024.

 - Pupils at Leo Kelly are taught in form groups depending on their age, ability and SEMH needs.
 There are five lessons in the school day with a planned break in the morning.

-- Additionally, pupils have access to Music, Speech and Language and Art therapies and we also work in collaboration with Manchester United who provide coaching and mentoring sessions to support pupils’ physical development and mental health.
+- Additionally, pupils have access to therapies such as Music, Speech and Language and Art and we also work in collaboration with Manchester United who provide coaching and mentoring sessions to support pupils’ physical development and mental health.

 - A baseline assessment is completed at the start of a pupil’s learning journey.
 This gives a clearly defined starting point to enable the teacher to build on prior learning and work towards a defined end point.